jeroensmeets/11t/README.md

 # README #

-Matodor is an iOS and Android app for [Mastodon](https://mastodon.social), written in FuseTools.
+11t is an iOS and Android app for connecting to [Mastodon](https://github.com/tootsuite/mastodon), written in FuseTools.
 In beta for both Android and iOS.

-### What are your plans for Matodor? ###

-I try to keep everything on [the Issues list on Github](https://github.com/jeroensmeets/mastodon-app/issues).
+I connect to Mastodon on [mastodon.social](https://mastodon.social/), but everyone can start her own server.
+11t let's you use any Mastodon instance.

 ### I hear there's a beta test? ###